 - Under hot weather conditions, you might want to try forming a larger square and then cutting interior joints.
 By doing this you will be controlling fast setting concrete cracks in larger areas.

 How to Saw-Cut Concrete

-Factors such as curing techniques, slab thickness, slab length, and base type must be analyzed before selecting where joints should be cut.
+Factors such as curing techniques, slab thickness, and base type must be analyzed before selecting where joints should be cut.
 Once you've laid out the joints to be cut, mark them using a chalk line.
 If you're using water cutting equipment, make sure that the water is running all the way down to the blade.
-Allow the blade to reach the required depth, then start walking or moving the equipment following the chalk like mark.
+Allow the blade to reach the required depth, then start walking or moving the equipment following the chalk mark.
 Here are some recommendations when sawing concrete:

 - Do not twist the saw blade.

 - Do not let the blade spin in the cut, as this will increase wear on the bond.

 - When cutting concrete with heavy rebar, use blades with soft metal segment bonds.

 - Always use the required PPE (personal protective equipment).

 A good rule of thumb is to cut the joints one-quarter to one-third the slab thickness.
 For a 6-inch-thick slab, that means cutting 1 1/2 to 2 inches deep.
 Ensure that the saw cut depth meets the structural engineering specifications.
 If the joint is too deep, aggregate interlocking will not be sufficient to transfer loads.
 If the saw cut is too shallow, random cracking might occur.

 Guide for Optimum Joint Performance of Concrete Pavements.
 Iowa State University Institute for Transportation.
 2012.